NH State House: Hillsborough County District 28 (HI-28) – Weare (2 seats)

 Education

-• I attended high school in my home town of Norton, MA and went on to take ten years to earn a bachelors degree after taking courses at Brown, University of New Hampshire, Keene State, New England College, Rivier, Hawthorne and Antioch NE.
-I learned more from friends, my Quaker community and colleagues.
+- I attended public schools in my home town of Norton, MA and went on to take ten years to earn a bachelor’s degree after taking courses at Brown, University of New Hampshire, Keene State, New England College, Rivier, Hawthorne and Antioch NE.
+I learned more from friends, my Quaker community, coworkers.and hundreds of experts I sought out to learn from.

 Family Information